Torpedo boat type s 26. Torpedo boat. Interesting and little-known historical facts

 German “schnellboats” - fast torpedo boats - became a symbol of German naval dominance in the waters of several seas and, of course, in the English Channel.

-We will talk about one of these boats today.
+We will tell you about one of these boats today.

-The S-100 class torpedo boat of 1945 is a real child of the war.
-The boat was created in 1943, taking into account the experience of military operations in the English Channel against the military and merchant fleets of Great Britain.
-As a result of long studies and experiments, German engineers created an excellent torpedo boat for active combat operations and patrolling sea areas and straits, in which many shortcomings of early class boats were taken into account and corrected.
-For the design of the boat, shipbuilders chose wood as a light, elastic and reliable material.
-The wooden structures of the ship were made of different breeds wood - oak, cedar, mahogany, Oregon pine.
-The double casing of wooden sheathing was divided by metal bulkheads into 8 watertight compartments.
-The cabin of boats of this class was armored, the thickness of the steel sheets is 12 mm, which is a good anti-bullet and anti-fragmentation protection.
-In addition, the air cooling device used to supercharge the engines was protected by armor.
+The S-100 class torpedo boat, model 1945, is a true child of the war.
+The boat was created in 1943, taking into account the experience of military operations in the English Channel against the British military and merchant fleets.
+As a result of long research and experiments, German engineers created an excellent torpedo boat for active combat operations and patrolling of sea areas and straits, in which many of the shortcomings of earlier classes of boats were taken into account and corrected.
+For the design of the boat, the shipbuilders chose wood as a light, elastic and reliable material.
+The wooden structures of the ship were made from different breeds wood - oak, cedar, mahogany, Oregon pine.
+The double casing of wooden cladding was divided by metal bulkheads into 8 waterproof compartments.
+The deckhouse of boats of this class was armored; the thickness of the steel sheets was 12 mm, which provided good bulletproof and anti-fragmentation protection.
+In addition, the armor protected the air cooling device used to supercharge the engines.
 Three engines, 2500-horsepower Mercedes-Benz diesels, were located in two independent engine compartments.
-Sufficiently heavy for a torpedo boat, the S-100 could nevertheless accelerate to a speed of 42.5 knots (almost 80 km/h)!
+Quite heavy for a torpedo boat, the S-100 could nevertheless accelerate to a speed of 42.5 knots (almost 80 km/h)!

-The armament of the boat was dictated by the combat missions it performed, the main of which was the destruction of enemy ships of almost any type and class.
-This “schnellbot” performed this task with the help of torpedo and artillery weapons - the S-100 was equipped with two tubes for torpedoes of 533 mm caliber, and each torpedo tube could be reloaded with one more torpedo right in a combat campaign.
-The boat had excellent artillery equipment - one automatic 37-mm cannon (analogous to the famous FlaK36 anti-aircraft gun), one twin and one single installation of 20-mm C / 38 cannons, which were successfully used against both aircraft and ships.
-In addition to this arsenal, rifle-caliber machine guns could be mounted on the sides of the armored tube, and a twin depth charge release mechanism was located at the stern.
+The boat's armament was dictated by the combat missions it performed, the main one of which was the destruction of enemy ships of almost any type and class.
+The “schnellboat” carried out this task with the help of torpedo and artillery weapons - the S-100 was equipped with two tubes for 533 mm torpedoes, and each torpedo tube could be reloaded with another torpedo directly on a combat mission.
+The boat had excellent artillery equipment - one automatic 37-mm cannon (analogue of the famous FlaK36 anti-aircraft gun), one twin and one single installation of 20-mm C/38 cannons, which were successfully used both against aircraft and against ships.
+In addition to this arsenal, rifle-caliber machine guns could be installed on the sides of the armored cabin, and a twin mechanism for releasing depth charges was located at the stern.

-IN War Thunder The S-100 class torpedo boat is a fast, dangerous machine that has a downright futuristic design compared to its classmates.
-Like most torpedo-artillery boats of the second half of the war, this “schnellboat” is suitable for almost all tasks in naval battles.
-The owners of the boat will be especially pleased with the ammunition load of 4 torpedoes and the excellent 37-mm cannon, the high-explosive shells of which remarkably perforate the sides of the opponents, causing fires and breakdowns of internal modules.
+IN War Thunder The S-100 class torpedo boat is a fast, dangerous machine with a downright futuristic design compared to its classmates.
+Like most torpedo and artillery boats of the second half of the war, this “schnellboat” is suitable for performing almost all tasks in game naval battles.
+Owners of the boat will be especially pleased with the ammunition load of 4 torpedoes and the excellent 37-mm cannon, the high-explosive shells of which remarkably make holes in the sides of opponents, causing fires and damage to internal modules.

-The idea to use a torpedo boat in combat first appeared in the First World War with the British command, but the British failed to achieve the desired effect.
-Further, the Soviet Union spoke on the use of small mobile ships in military attacks.
+The idea of using a torpedo boat in combat first appeared in the First World War among the British command, but the British failed to achieve the desired effect.
+Next, the Soviet Union said its word on the use of small mobile ships in military attacks.

-A torpedo boat is a small warship designed to destroy warships and transport ships with projectiles.
-During the Second World War, it was repeatedly used in hostilities with the enemy.
+A torpedo boat is a small combat vessel that is designed to destroy military ships and transport ships with shells.
+During World War II, it was used many times in military operations with the enemy.

-By that time, the naval forces of the major Western powers had a small number of such boats, but their construction increased rapidly by the time hostilities began.
+By that time, the naval forces of the main Western powers had a small number of such boats, but their construction rapidly increased by the time hostilities began.
 On the eve of the Great Patriotic War, there were almost 270 boats equipped with torpedoes.
 During the war, more than 30 models of torpedo boats were created and more than 150 were received from the allies.

-The armament that was on board consisted of a 450 mm torpedo, two machine guns and two mines.
-Pilot production boat in mid-July 1927 became part of the Black Sea naval forces.
-They continued to work at the institute, improving the units, and in the first month of the autumn of 1928, the ANT-4 serial boat was ready.
-Until the end of 1931, dozens of ships were launched into the water, which they called "Sh-4".
-Soon, the first formations of torpedo boats arose in the Black Sea, Far Eastern and Baltic military districts.
-The Sh-4 ship was not ideal, and the fleet management ordered a new boat from TsAGI in 1928, which was later called the G-5.
+The armament on board consisted of a 450 mm torpedo, two machine guns and two mines.
+The pilot production boat became part of the Black Sea fleet in mid-July 1927. naval forces.
+The institute continued to work, improving the units, and in the first month of autumn 1928 the serial boat “ANT-4” was ready.
+Until the end of 1931, dozens of ships were launched, which were called “Sh-4”.
+Soon, the first formations of torpedo boats appeared in the Black Sea, Far Eastern and Baltic military districts.
+The Sh-4 ship was not ideal, and the fleet leadership ordered TsAGI a new boat in 1928, which was later named G-5.
 It was a completely new ship.

 Torpedo ship model "G-5"

-The G-5 planing vessel was tested in December 1933.
-The ship had a metal hull and was considered the best in the world both in terms of technical characteristics and armament.
-Serial production of "G-5" refers to 1935.
-By the beginning of World War II, it was the basic type of boats in the USSR.
-The speed of the torpedo boat was 50 knots, the power was 1700 hp. with., and were armed with two machine guns, two 533 mm torpedoes and four mines.
+The planing vessel "G-5" was tested in December 1933.
+The ship had a metal hull and was considered the best in the world both in terms of technical characteristics and weapons.
+Serial production of "G-5" dates back to 1935.
+By the beginning of World War II, it was the basic type of boat in the USSR.
+The speed of the torpedo boat was 50 knots, power - 1700 hp. s., and was armed with two machine guns, two 533 mm torpedoes and four mines.
 Over the course of ten years, more than 200 units of various modifications were produced.

-During the Great Patriotic War, the G-5 boats hunted enemy ships, guarded ships, carried out torpedo attacks, landed troops, and escorted trains.
-The disadvantage of torpedo boats was the dependence of their work on weather conditions.
-They could not be at sea when its excitement reached more than three points.
-There were also inconveniences with the placement of paratroopers, as well as with the transportation of goods associated with the lack of a flat deck.
-In this regard, before the war itself, new models of long-range boats "D-3" with a wooden hull and "SM-3" with a steel hull were created.
+During the Great Patriotic War, G-5 boats hunted enemy ships, carried out torpedo attacks, landed troops, and escorted trains.
+The disadvantage of torpedo boats was their dependence on weather conditions.
+They could not be at sea when the sea level reached more than three points.
+There were also inconveniences with the placement of paratroopers, as well as with the transportation of goods due to the lack of a flat deck.
+In this regard, just before the war, new models of long-range boats “D-3” with a wooden hull and “SM-3” with a steel hull were created.

 Torpedo leader